 La Sportiva Bushido

 The La Sportiva Akasha shoes were one of the most popular shoes to be worn for hikers interested in the Pacific Crest Trail at one point; however, they’re not as popular now.
-The La Sportiva Bushido shoes are my favourite, but I haven’t walked in them for long.
-Here’s what I know about them so far…
+The La Sportiva Bushido shoes are my favourite in some regards but they just weren’t the right fit for me–the arch was too high.

 - They’re the most beautifully designed shoe I’ve seen to date.